amitshaiwale/angular-portfolio/README.md

 # angular-portfolio

-amitshaiwale.design is not working due to some DNS issue, I'm working on it to get it resolved as soon as possible.<br>
+Hosted & Deployed on : Firebase <br>
+Custom domain by : Porkbun [ .design ]

-This is My Portfolio made with ❤ using Angular.
+This is portfolio is made with ❤ using Angular.